ESamir/vertebrae/README.md

     pass
 ```

-You can create the following ```allowed``` decorator to add authentication to your API.
+You can create the following ```allowed``` decorator to add authentication to this API route.
 In this case, we are checking if the token in the header
 matches the token in the Config module.
 Any data passed in the request (POST data, query parameters, etc) is passed into the handler via the ```data``` parameter.
+Otherwise, a 403 is returned to the caller.

 ```python
 from functools import wraps